 Engineer Henry Galson took the nation by storm with his more compact and affordable window air conditioning unit.
 For the first time homeowners could enjoy cool temperatures without costly upgrades.
 By the 1960s, central air conditioning units were common in new homes due to their affordability and compact sizing.

-Many of these names aren’t famous outside of the heating and cooling industry although they impact the way homes are cooled and heated today.
-Estes Services take great pride in the men and women who made heating and cooling history, which is why we offer only the best Carrier and Mitsubishi air conditioning equipment and service possible to residents in Georgia.
+Many of these names aren’t famous outside of the heating and cooling industry history although they impact the way homes are cooled and heated today.
+Estes Services take great pride in the men and women who made heating and cooling history, which is why we offer only the best Carrier and Mitsubishi air conditioning equipment and service possible to Atlanta, Georgia residents.
 Call Estes Services today to schedule HVAC repair, maintenance or installation.